patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Tooltip triggerRef={componentRef} />
     ```

-- The markup for the following components has been changed.
-Selectors may need to be updated.
+- Changed the markup for the following components.

     - FormSelect
     - TextArea